bus

 Opening of the Tsugaru Line

-the railway planned for construction on the Tsugaru Peninsula as " a railway from Aomori, Aomori Prefecture, via Minamaya and Kodomari (the northern tip of the Tsugaru Peninsula) to Goshogawara The plan was for a railway to connect the Tsugaru Peninsula in an inverted U shape, and the southwestern part of this plan was opened in 1930 as the private "Tsugaru Railway Line," between Tsugaru-Goshogawara Station and Tsugaru-Nakazato Station.
+This meant that a railway connecting the Tsugaru Peninsula in an inverted U shape was planned, and the southwestern part of this plan was opened in 1930 as the private railway "Tsugaru Railway Line," between Tsugaru-Goshogawara Station and Tsugaru-Nakazato Station.

 Tsugaru Railway Line